DavidNWiley/Linear_Optimization_Methods/README.md

-Cover both theoretical and numerical topics from advanced linear algebra and optimization with an emphasis on application.
+MATH 3423 - A Course taken at the University of Houston - Downtown.
+This course overs both theoretical and numerical topics from advanced linear algebra and optimization with an emphasis on application.
 Topics: matric factorization, eigenvalues, interative methods, linear programming, descent methods, and neural networks.